dryndyk/cp2kXT/INSTALL.md

   * `-D__NO_STATM_ACCESS` - Do not try to read from /proc/self/statm to get memory usage information.
 This is otherwise attempted on several.
 Linux-based architectures or using with the NAG, gfortran, compilers.
   * `-D__F2008` Allow for conformity check with the Fortran 2008 standard when using the GFortran compiler flag `-std=f2008`

-### 3b.
+### 3c.
 CP2K+XT| Modifications to compile and link with DFTB+XT

 1. Include the path to mod files for compilation

    FCFLAGS => FCFLAGS -I'<MAIN>/dftbXT_libs'

 2. Add "-fopenmp" to LDFLAGS

    LDFLAGS => -fopenmp LDFLAGS

 3. Add object files and libraries

    LIBS => LIBS <MAIN>/cp2kXT/dftbXT_libs/*.o -L<MAIN>/cp2kXT/dftbXT_libs -lxmlf90  -lfsockets -ltranas -lmudpack -lzsparskit -lmudpack -ltranas -lmudpack -lzsparskit -lmpifx -lscalapackfx LIB_[SCA]LAPACK/BLAS

    LIB_[SCA]LAPACK/BLAS should be taken from the DFTB+XT arch file (something like '-L/usr/lib -lscalapack -lopenblas') IMPORTANT!
 LIB_[SCA]LAPACK/BLAS must be consistent with the libraries for CP2K compilation.
+   If cp2kXT/tools/toolchain was used to compile DFTB+XT, LIB_[SCA]LAPACK/BLAS can be usually skiped.

 ## 4. If it doesn't work?
 If things fail, take a break... go back to 2a (or skip to step 6).